-To qualify for the A.A.S. degree in Building Science, a student must complete a minimum of 63 credits as prescribed and attain a minimum grade point average of 2.0 ("C" average).
+To qualify for the A.A.S. degree in Biomedical Equipment Technology, students must complete a minimum of 70 credit hours as prescribed and attain a grade point average of 2.0 ("C" average).
+A grade of "C" or better is required for all courses applied towards the degree.
+Students who follow the course sequence below may complete the degree in two years.